supabase/pg_graphql/docs/usage_with_relay.md

    - `schemaConfig` tells the Relay compiler where to find the `nodeId` field on the `node` interface
    - `customScalarTypes` will improve Relay's type emission

+!!! note

+    For Relay versions older than v16.2.0, it should be named `customScalars` instead.

 ### Configuring your Relay Environment

    This example uses [Supabase](https://supabase.com) for the GraphQL server, but pg_graphql can be used independently.